 Step By Step Instructions

 STEP 4: Fold in dry ingredients.
-Fold gently until fully mixed in.
-Add in half of the cherries and all of chocolate chips.
-Pour into an 8X8 pan.
+Fold gently into the wet ingredients until fully mixed in using a rubber spatula.
+Add in half of the cherries and all of chocolate chips into the chocolate mixture.

 When you mix the eggs and sugar, make sure to use a mixer with a whisk attachment.
 These can't be made by hand.
 Especially since we need the power of the mixer to mix in enough air into the eggs.